nickjmorrow/react-component-library/README.md

 -   The component library uses [Rollup](https://github.com/rollup/rollup) for the bundler / build pipeline.
 -   The component library and the demo application are built in TypeScript.

+## Purpose

+I wanted a set of reusable components and styles to use across my personal projects.
+This component library prioritizes consistent design guidelines while allowing for easy departures and overriding.

 ## Install

 ```bash